 These courses highlight developments within the field of international law, and provide attendees with the opportunity to take a step backwards and, through an overall view and a comprehensive reflection, grasp the main lines of the discipline around which legal thinking is structured.

-SPECIAL COURSES (morning - compulsory - daily)
+SPECIAL COURSES (daily - morning - compulsory)

 These courses, consisting of 5 hours total spread out over one week, deal with a particular question or topic, and are given by lecturers who have studied the subject extensively and are specialists in the field.

-SEMINARS (afternoon - optional)
+SEMINARS (weekly - afternoon - optional)

 DIRECTED STUDIES AND DIPLOMA (afternoon – admission upon selection)

-6° Sales of legal publications are held each course week in the Academy’s entrance hall.
+6. Sales of legal publications are held each course week in the Academy’s entrance hall.
 These comprise books from different legal publishers as well as the Collected Courses of the Academy, offered at a special discounted price, and its Pocketbooks series.